nghoangduonguit/meTune/README-NEW.md

 - 📁 Lists all folders from the sheets directory
 - 🔍 Search/filter folders in real-time (including first-letter shortcuts)
-- 🖼️ View images in a slider
+- 🖼️ View images in a slider with fullscreen mode
+- 🔗 **URL routing** - Each folder has its own URL (e.g., `#/co-mot-tinh-yeu`)
+- 🔄 **Page reload support** - Stay on the same folder after refresh
-- ⌨️ Keyboard navigation (Arrow keys, Escape)
+- ⌨️ Keyboard navigation (Arrow keys, F for fullscreen, Escape)
 - 📱 Responsive design
+- 🇻🇳 Vietnamese interface
 - ⚡ No backend server required - works as a static site

 ## Supported Image Formats